Strolling on the Quad

 Step into the world of consulting and business strategy through real-world cases and team-based problem-solving.
 Rising juniors and seniors will learn how companies assess markets, analyze competitors, and make strategic decisions.
 You’ll practice breaking down complex problems, synthesizing insights, and presenting recommendations—building skills valued in business, consulting, and entrepreneurship.

-Making Market Moves: Unlocking the Secrets to Real Estate Investing
+Real Estate Market Moves: Unlocking the Secrets to Investing

 Discover how entrepreneurs and investors evaluate the housing market, manage risk, and build long-term wealth through real estate.
 In this one-week immersive course, students learn to analyze markets, value properties, understand financing, and see how contracts and negotiation shape real estate deals.
-Through real-world examples, financial analysis, and hands-on simulations, students practice thinking like investors and applying tools to assess opportunities.
-Although focused on residential properties, the analytical skills developed also translate to commercial real estate and prepare students for future study in business, finance, law, and entrepreneurship.
+Through real-world examples, financial analysis, and hands-on simulations, students develop an investor mindset and use practical tools to evaluate potential investments.
+Although focused on residential real estate, the analytical skills developed also translate to commercial real estate and prepare students for future study in business, finance, law, and entrepreneurship.

 Personal Finance: Dollars and Sense